anibalvelarde/mcp-test-pack-companion/README.md

 ## Prerequisites
 - Ensure Docker and Docker Compose are installed on your machine.
 - Create necessary directories for volume bindings if they do not exist before running the services.
+- MCP Inspector currently does not have a reliable Docker image.
+Use the auxiliary setup:
+  - Install Node.js version 24.x or later.
+  - Run the following command to start MCP Inspector:
+    ```bash
+    npx @modelcontextprotocol/inspector
+    ```

 ### Directory and File Setup for Anything LLM
 To avoid errors during the Docker Compose setup, ensure that the necessary directories and files for Anything LLM are prepared: